 It’s best to choose one core process to improve.

 “What is that low-hanging fruit?
-What can we take care of first, what's going to have the largest net effect quickly, what's going to validate for them that this is a good thing,” says Brian.
+What can we take care of first?
+What's going to have the largest net effect quickly?
+What's going to validate for them that this is a good thing,” says Brian.

-Post-Acquisition Transition Is Prime Time For Process Improvement
+Post-Acquisition Transition Is Perfect For Process Improvement

 However, there is a prime opportunity to focus on process improvement after an AE has acquired a new business because people are much more receptive and willing to listen, says Brian.